zedd-08/ut-SOAcil/kube/README.md

 There are two files required for mysql deployment to k8s.

-1. The file `mysql-pv.yaml` contains persistent storage ivolume information used by mysql pod for storage.
+1. The file `mysql-pv.yaml` contains persistent storage volume information used by mysql pod for storage.
 This is neccessary because it would prevent loss of information if an existing pod stops running.
 2. The file `mysql-deployment.yaml` contains the deployment information for the `mysql:5.6` image to the k8s cluster.
 The following environment variables are required to setup the DB for use with the application:

    ```